MMcM/parallel-ascii-kbd/README.md

 ## Maxi-Switch 216004 ##

-Uses an SMC 3603 encoder, which seems to be the same as the KR3600.
+* Encoder: SMC 3603, which seems to be the same as the KR3600.

 ### Connections ###